ned2/slapdash/README.md

     cookiecutter https://github.com/ned2/slapdash

-The resulting project is a Python packaget, which you then need to install like so:
+The resulting project is a Python package, which you then need to install like so:

     $ pip install PATH_TO_PROJECT